Helen McEntee: Politics and views

 McEntee has sought to raise awareness of suicide-related issues since her father's death, and in 2013 joined the launch of a suicide prevention campaign by the Pieta House charity, aimed at educating rural communities about the early warning signs of suicide.
 She also took part in a sponsored walk from Dublin to Navan for the See the Light campaign, which seeks to raise awareness of mental health issues.
 However, she told the Irish Independent that she does not want the focus to be on her father's death every time she attends a suicide prevention event.

-Following the publication of a 2016 interdepartmental report into the issue of mental health in the justice system, McEntee stated her belief that it is unacceptable to send people with mental health issues to prison, and that this is an issue that must be tackled by the government.
+Following the publication of a 2016 interdepartmental report into the issue of mental health in the justice system, McEntee stated her belief that it is unacceptable to send people with mental health issues to prison and that this is an issue that must be tackled by the government.
 She also believes the government should address concerns about the mental health of unemployed young people.

-During the 2016 general election campaign, McEntee expressed concern that the area around the Newgrange monument, which is in her constituency, risks becoming a "dead zone" due to restricted planning regulations in the vicinity which often prevents the building of new homes and facilities.
+During the 2016 general election campaign, McEntee expressed concern that the area around the Newgrange ancient monument, which is in her constituency, risked becoming a "dead zone" due to restrictive planning provisions applicable in the vicinity, which can limit permission to build homes and facilities.
 She supports the teaching of politics in schools, as well as lowering the voting age to 16.
 She also believes more women should be encouraged to go into politics, and as a minister has spoken of her support for the idea of gender quotas as a way of increasing the number of female politicians.
 She favours the option of extending the Fair Deal scheme to include home care.
 Michael Brennan, of the Irish Independent has described McEntee's support of small food business as "one of the brightest stories to come out of the recession".
 On the UK's Brexit process, McEntee has spoken of the importance of building certainty between the UK and EU: "We must deal with the past and lay the foundations of a trusting relationship before we can build the future".